 The hub of student activity, the Center for Student Involvement is where students can obtain information or assistance regarding all student clubs and events.

 Each student receives a SUNY Orange ID card displaying their picture.
 It must be carried and be readily available at all times for purposes of identification.
 The ID card is also used as the College library card.

 A replacement fee of $15 is charged for lost or mutilated cards.
-The ID cards must be validated every semester.
+ID cards are validated every semester.

 Activities sponsored by the Board of Activities range from theater, dance and musical presentations to lectures, comedy, novelty/variety shows and various trips to recreational, educational and cultural events.
 On the Middletown campus, a game room and offices for Student Senate and the Board of Activities are located on the first floor of the Shepard Student Center.

 On the Newburgh campus, the Center for Student Involvement is located in the Tower Building, B-Level.